Oslo Helsinki Berliini Kokkola by Maustetytöt - English lyrics translation

 The core version is a light roast, with lively acidity and even a little sweetness, albeit held back with typical Finnish restraint.
 Or maybe, as its critics would say, it's just flat and dull; younger Finns can judge this 1929-vintage brand a little more harshly than their grandparents.
 Still, it remains an attractive enough mark that supermarkets regularly slash its price for brief periods to lure shoppers into their stores.

-In an example of its cultural significance, an entire Aki Kaurismäki film, the wonderful "Take Care of Your Scarf, Tatiana," is premised on the restlessness of a protagonist who runs out of Juhla Mokka at the movie's start.
+In an example of its cultural significance, an entire Aki Kaurismäki film, the wonderful “Take Care of Your Scarf, Tatiana,” pictured above, is premised on the restlessness of a protagonist who runs out of Juhla Mokka at the movie’s start.
 (He eventually wires up a special contraption so that he can brew it in his car and keeps his face buried in a mug for most of the rest of the film.)

 The actor who portrays this coffee obsessive is Mato Valtonen (below) who, incidentally, has introduced Maustetytöt to the stage of his Pyhä Unplugged music festival, where the band has twice played, all according to lilli m!